finbourne/lusid-sdk-csharp-preview/sdk/docs/CounterpartiesApi.md

 # **UpsertCounterpartyAgreement**
 > UpsertSingleStructuredDataResponse UpsertCounterpartyAgreement (UpsertCounterpartyAgreementRequest upsertCounterpartyAgreementRequest)

-[EXPERIMENTAL] UpsertCounterpartyAgreement: Upsert Counterparty Agreement
+[EARLY ACCESS] UpsertCounterpartyAgreement: Upsert Counterparty Agreement

 Update or insert Counterparty Agreement in a single scope.
 An item will be updated if it already exists and inserted if it does not.
 The response will return the successfully updated or inserted Counterparty Agreement or failure message if unsuccessful                It is important to always check to verify success (or failure).